UNITING PEOPLE AND RESOURCES TO IMPROVE LIVES AND STRENGTHEN OUR COMMUNITies

 TAUW Fellows contribute to the success of the annual fundraising campaign.
 You will assist staff and volunteers working cross-functionally with other TAUW divisions in successful annual fundraising including marketing and general administrative duties.

 news you can use

-Each weekday morning, Tulsa Area United Way’s own Debra J. (DJ) Morrow Ingram scours media outlets for this daily series “News You Can Use.”
+Each weekday morning, Tulsa Area United Way’s own DJ Morrow Ingram scours media outlets for this daily series, “News You Can Use.”
 It features local and regional headlines along with spotlights on TAUW partner agencies and companies.

 Live United Podcast

 TAUW’s Live United Podcast explores what we can do together to unite people and resources to improve lives and strengthen our community.
 Listen on your favorite podcast listening app or online at tauw.org/podcast.

 A Tradition of Giving